zahrakhalilzadeh/LA558_Zahra_Khalilzadeh/index.md

 # Zahra Khalilzadeh's LA558 Portfolio
-This is my repo for LA 558 Introduction to Web Mapping and Spatial Data Visualization Spring 2023.
+This is my repository for LA 558 Introduction to Web Mapping and Spatial Data Visualization Spring 2023.
+Following is some information about myself and links to the exercises, assignments and class projects completed for this course.

 I am a PhD student in Industrial Engineering at Iowa State University.

-The following is some links to my exercises, assignments and class projects.

 # Class Exercises